 - Dell PowerEdge R920

 - HP ProLiant DL385 G6

-- A client server running a hypervisor hosting nine client VMs
+- A client server running a hypervisor hosting five client VMs

 For storage, we utilized the onboard capabilities of each server.
 The DL385 was equipped with eight drive bays.
 We used two disks in a RAID1 for OS and logs, and six disks split up into three RAID1 pairs to be used with Oracle Automatic Storage Management (ASM) for database data files.
 The Dell PowerEdge R920 used 24 drives.
-We configured them as 12 RAID1 pairs: one pair for OS, two pairs presented to ASM for logs, and nine pairs presented to ASM to be used for database data files.
-For networking, we attached one NIC from each server to a Dell PowerConnectTM 5440 configured with default settings.
+We configured them in the following RAID groups: one RAID1 pair of 900GB drives for the hypervisor and the OS virtual disks, one RAID1 pair of 300GB drives for log virtual disks, and a RAID10 group of 20 300GB drives for database data virtual disks.
+For networking, we attached one NIC from each server to a Dell PowerConnect[TM] 5440 configured with default settings.